Everett Carnegie Library

 Over the years, Snohomish County has seen significant population growth and urban development.
 Today, it is home to a diverse and thriving community, encompassing suburban areas, rural landscapes, and bustling urban centers.
 The county continues to embrace its natural beauty, with attractions like the Olympic and Cascade mountain ranges, the Puget Sound, and numerous parks and outdoor recreational opportunities.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Snohomish County, Washington.
+This timeline provides a condensed summary of the historical journey of Snohomish County, Washington.

 • 1855 - Treaty of Point Elliott is signed between the United States government and local Native American tribes, creating a reservation for the Tulalip Tribes.